Academic Placements

 Health and Safety Requirements

 The health and safety of students on placements is of the highest concern.
-McMaster University, and the Ministry of Training, Colleges and Universities (MTCU) has particular policies in place that guide student safety and your host organization will also have their own policies.
+McMaster University, and the Ministry of Colleges and Universities (MCU) has particular policies in place that guide student safety and your host organization will also have their own policies.

-Students completing unpaid placements as part of an academic course are required to print and complete the following documents, and return them to the course instructor, unless otherwise indicated:
+Students completing unpaid placements as part of an academic course are required to complete the following documents, and return them to the course instructor, unless otherwise indicated:

-- Students must sign the student declaration letter, required to let them know, via sign-off, they have coverage via WSIB or ACE/private coverage and to report incidents accordingly.
+1. Students must sign the student declaration letter, required to let the unpaid placement know, via sign-off, they have coverage via WSIB or Chubb Insurance (formerly ACE) and to report incidents accordingly.

-- Placement ‘employers’ sign off on a letter to placement employers, noting that they have been informed that WSIB coverage (or ACE/private coverage) is provided via the MTCU, and therefore their respective WSIB standings (i.e., premiums) will not be effected.
+2. Placement ‘employers’ sign off on a letter to placement employers, noting that they have been informed that WSIB coverage (or Chubb Insurance) is provided via the MCU, and therefore their respective WSIB standings (i.e., premiums) will not be effected.

-- Students and placement ‘employers’ will sign off on the Pre-Placement Safety Orientation Checklist.
+3. Students and placement ‘employers’ sign off on the Pre-Placement Safety Orientation Checklist.